 Visiting Roosevelt IslandSome of the supporting structures of the Ed Koch Queensboro Bridge stand on Roosevelt Island.
 Connecting Manhattan with Queens, this historic bridge doesn't have any outlets into the island.
 One of the most unique transportation options in North America, the Roosevelt Island Tramway offers an affordable, convenient and exciting way to travel between Midtown Manhattan and Roosevelt Island.
 During the brief trip over the East River in an enclosed aerial tramway, you'll embrace the stunning views of the NYC skyline.
 You can also take the F line of the New York City Subway to the Roosevelt Island underground station.
 Additionally, the island has a terminal that's served by the NYC Ferry, which primarily serves commuters traveling between boroughs.
-To reach the island by car, you must use the Roosevelt Island Bridge that runs through the Astoria neighbourhood of Queens.
-Accommodating traffic in north and south directions, Main Street offers convenient access to all neighbourhoods on the island.
+To reach the island by car, you must use the Roosevelt Island Bridge that runs through the Astoria neighborhood of Queens.
+Accommodating traffic in north and south directions, Main Street offers convenient access to all neighborhoods on the island.

 Location: situated between Queens and Manhattan, New York, NY

 Click here for more information on Roosevelt Island.